Tua, Dolphins reach midseason riding 4-game winning streak

 The Dolphins drew special satisfaction from Sunday’s narrow win because it was their first this year.
 Previous victories were by a combined score of 126-47, and the Dolphins are still annoyed about losing close games the first two weeks of the season.

-They faced a deficit for the first time in over a month before Tagovailoa led a 93-yard drive in the fourth quarter for a 31-31 tie.
+They faced a deficit for the first time in more than a month before Tagovailoa led a 93-yard drive in the fourth quarter for a 31-31 tie.
 Jason Sanders’ 50-yard field goal with 3½ minutes left provided the winning margin — and the sort of boost that accelerates Miami’s rebuilding project in Year 2 under Flores.

 “Early in the season we couldn’t finish in the fourth quarter,” center Ted Karras said.
 “To have a fourth-quarter battle and win it and feel how it is to win those kind of games is really important going forward.”